brigaldies/machine-learning-by-example/README.md

 ## Linear Regression

-### Simple Linear Regression
+### Single-Variable Linear Regression

-The example in the `simple-linear-regression` Jupyter notebook provides a linear regression with a single input (aka, dependent, predictor, or feature) variable.
+The example in the `single-variable-linear-regression` Jupyter notebook provides a linear regression with a single input (aka, dependent, predictor, or feature) variable.

+### Multi-Variable Linear Regression

+The example in the `multiple-variable-linear-regression` Jupyter notebook provides a linear regression with multiple input (aka, dependent, predictor, or feature) variables.